Lego clone: Legal challenges

+Between 1998–2001, Lego sued Polish company Cobi S.A.
+However, their final case in 2001 was dismissed in the Polish court, especially after it was proven that Cobi's bricks were entirely original and not direct copies of Lego bricks.

 The Lego Group did score a success in 2002, when its Swiss subsidiary Interlego AG sued the Tianjin CoCo Toy Co., Ltd. company for copyright infringement.
 A claims court found many CoCo sets to be infringing; CoCo was ordered to cease manufacture of the infringing sets, publish a formal apology in the Beijing Daily, and pay a small fee in damages to Interlego.
 On appeal, the Beijing High People's Court upheld the trial court's ruling.

+Best-Lock bricks can be connected to Lego bricks.
+These bricks alternate Best-Lock then Lego in pairs, from left to right.

 The English company Best-Lock Construction Toys sued Lego in German courts in 2004 and 2009.
 The German Federal Court denied Lego trademark protection for the shape of its bricks in the latter case.